hathix/youtube-transcriber/README.md

 First, fire up the Jupyter notebook.
 [Here's how to install Jupyter, if you don't already have it](https://jupyter.org/install.html).

 Next you need to get the URL of a `timedtext` file from your YouTube video.
-This file basically contains YouTube's formatted, auto-generated transcription.
-This is a bit tricky to get, though.
-Here's how.
+This file contains YouTube's formatted, auto-generated transcription.

-First, open up the YouTube video you want to automatically transcribe.
+Start by opening up the YouTube video you want to automatically transcribe.
 [Here's an example](https://www.youtube.com/watch?v=0Ydp6bR5HXw).

 ![YouTube video home](img/youtube-video-home.png)